tobiayinmiro23/tom_backend/README.md

 # tom_backend

-THe back end for tom (an image gallery website) built with express, supabase and PostgreSQL.
+The back end for tom (an image gallery website) built with express, supabase and PostgreSQL.

 ## 🚀 Features